• Skip to primary navigation

 But no worries, I'm here to break it down and make the process simple and easy.

-Overhead view of ingredients needed to make gravy in separate bowls
+Overhead view of ingredients needed to make gravy in separate containers.

-1. Fat - If you are pairing this white pepper gravy with meat, then you can cook the meat first and reserve the fat leftover in the pan and use it as the base of the recipe.
+1. Fat - If you are pairing this white pepper gravy with meat, then you can cook the meat first and reserve the leftover fat in the pan to use as the base of the recipe.
 You may also cook some bacon beforehand and use the bacon fat to make this gravy recipe.
 Melted butter may also be used instead.

 3. Milk - For this recipe, be sure to use whole milk or 2% milk.
 The milk helps to make the gravy creamy and pairs with the flour to make the roux smooth.
 Try not to use any other milk alternative other than the two that are suggested.

-4. Salt - Brings out the flavors of the gravy and prevents the gravy from tasting flat or having that flour taste.
+4. Salt - Brings out the flavors of the gravy and prevents the white gravy recipe from tasting flat or having that flour taste.
 It may be adjusted to fit your preference.

 5. Ground Black Pepper - Try using freshly ground black pepper to add spice to the gravy.
 This gravy is also sometimes referred to as black pepper gravy or white pepper gravy.